 The theologian Reinhold Niebuhr—whose most famous disciple, Dr. Martin Luther King Jr., would become the patron saint of American organizers—sought to resolve this tension in his Serenity Prayer: asking for the serenity to accept what cannot be changed, the courage to change what can be, and the wisdom to know the difference.

 This is something I have wondered about for a long time: how to harmonize letting go and selflessness, on the one hand, with the obligation to work — indeed fight — for what is right and just.

 For the things that we can change (for the better) we are obligated to fix them; since we know that we can change them, it’s presumably not that difficult.
 The challenging issues are the ones on the borderline between what we can change and what we can’t.
 It’s not just a matter of wisdom.
-It’s also a matter of action: we don’t know if we can change them if we try, but try we must.
+It’s also a matter of action: we don’t know if we can change them even if we try, but try we must.
 And we may stumble or go in the wrong direction, since our information is imperfect.

 Barkin concludes his article like this: